WORC Board of Directors

 Bob LeResche – Bob and his wife, Carol, own a ranch near Clearmont, Wyoming, and they produce organic heirloom produce for a Community Supported Agriculture group.
 Bob spent more than 40 years in Alaska as a wildlife biologist, State Government Policy and Planning Director, Director of Habitat Protection, Commissioner of Natural Resources, Executive Director of the Alaska Energy Authority, and Exxon Valdez Oil Spill Coordinator.
 Bob a former Chair of WORC.

 Monica Wiitanen– Monica grew up thinking that working to leave the world a better place for “the youth in the distant tomorrows” was what adults did.
 With her husband, Wayne, Monica runs Small Potatoes Farm near Paonia.
-Monica is the Chair of WORC.
+Monica is the past Chair of WORC.

 Kassie Runsabove – Kassie is the Program Coordinator and Cultural Liaison for the Child Ready MT Program.
 Kassie presents cultural sensitivity awareness training to organizations, providers, nurse and clinical staff across Montana.
 She earned a bachelor’s degree from Montana State University Billings in Health and Human Performance.
 Kassie is enrolled Whiteclay from Ft.
 Belknap, Montana.